PanditSiddharth/Tgind/README.md

 */

 Some Main functions
-request(functionNameOfTelegram, FunctionOptions)  // universal function
+request(functionNameOfTelegram, FunctionOptions, headers)  // universal functiona
 stop(options) // Stops bot from fetching updates
 launch(options)  // for starting bot in polling mode
 handleUpdates(update, options) // for starting by with webhook updates